parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 ]
 ```

 Creating a Python module that acts as a server extension requires implementing a `load_jupyter_server_extension` function.
-The function receives an instance of `Jupyter.notebook.notebookapp.NotebookApp` as its sole parameter.
+The function receives an instance of `notebook.notebookapp.NotebookApp` as its sole parameter.
 The function can use functions and attributes of this instance to customize and extend the server behavior.
 Most notably, the `web_app` attribute of the `NotebookApp` instance refers to an instance of a [`tornado.web.Application`](http://tornado.readthedocs.org/en/latest/web.html) subclass.
 You can register new `tornado.web.RequestHandler`s via that instance to extend the backend API of Jupyter Notebook.

 To demonstrate the concept, an extension that adds a (dumb) "hello world" handler to the Notebook server appears below.
 (More compelling examples likely involve both Notebook server and frontend extensions working in conjunction.)